Rapid Growth-Based Microbial Testing

 Real-Time CFU Results

 Get definitive CFU/volume results in hours rather than days.
-The software displays growth curves, time-lapse videos of colony formation, and generates audit-ready reports automatically.
+The 21 CFR Part 11 software displays growth curves, time-lapse videos of colony formation, and generates audit-ready reports automatically.

 Customer Story